exercism/cli/shell/README.md

 #### Oh my Zsh

-If you are using the popular [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) framework to manage your zsh plugins, move the file `exercism_completion.zsh` into `~/.oh-my-zsh/custom`.
+If you are using the popular [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) framework to manage your zsh plugins, you need to move the file `exercism_completion.zsh` to a new custom
+plugin:

+    mkdir -p ~/.oh-my-zsh/custom/plugins/exercism
+    cp ../shell/exercism_completion.zsh ~/.oh-my-zsh/custom/plugins/exercism/_exercism

+Then edit the file `~/.zshrc` to include `exercism` in the list of plugins.
+Completions will be activated the next time you open a new shell.

 ### Fish